-I'm a firm believer that we should enjoy our beverages the way we want.
+I’m a firm believer that we should enjoy our beverages the way we want.
 At the same time, I see learning to enjoy the most classic versions of our favourite drinks as something of great importance.
-Learning to savour (and hopefully distinguish) elements of their complex chemical structures makes us appreciate it more, probably simply because we took our time to understand it.
+Learning to savour and hopefully distinguish elements of their complex chemical structures makes us appreciate them more, probably simply because we took our time to understand them.

 Today, I’d like to take you on a

 dangerous adventure filled with coffee, more coffee and then some more coffee.
 Shall we begin?
 I’ ll meet you on the other side, if we survive, that is.

 And this is probably the single best explanation I’ve ever given.
 Inspired by an English-native friend of mine, whom I asked about using the correct article with the word ‘espresso’ before I sat down to write this piece.
 But jokes aside.

 Espresso is an Italian coffee-brewing method during which a small amount of nearly boiling water is forced through ground coffee beans under 9 bars of pressure.

 The best real equivalent I could think of is comparing it to going underwater.
 9 bars of pressure is like diving roughly 86m (281ft) deep.
 Pretty much nearly an entire height of the Statue of Liberty (including the pedestal), which is 93m (305ft) tall.
 The pressure under which the cup of perfect espresso is being made is thus rather immense.

 Unique chemical characteristics of this marvellous drink made it likely one of the most prominent symbols of coffee-making craftsmanship, gaining worldwide popularity and making Italy – the land of espresso.
 What comes with such popularity, though, are issues with quality assurance.